 Ernest B. Orsatti

-Ernie Orsatti concentrates his practice in labor and employment law in western Pennsylvania and throughout the country.
-He has extensive experience representing local and international unions in state and federal litigation, and representation before administrative agencies such as the National Labor Relations Board, United States Department of Labor, Pennsylvania Department of Labor and Industry and the Pennsylvania Human Relations Commission.
+Ernie Orsatti concentrates his practice in labor and employment law in Western Pennsylvania and throughout the country.
+He has extensive experience representing local and international unions in state and federal litigation, and representation before administrative agencies such as the National Labor Relations Board, United States Department of Labor, Pennsylvania Department of Labor and Industry, the Pennsylvania Human Relations Commission, the Pennsylvania Supreme Court, the Ohio Supreme Court, the West Virginia Supreme Court and various federal appellate courts.

 He also has extensive experience handling and/or litigating cases related to alleged breach of duty of fair representation, injunctions, Section 301 suits to enforce collective bargaining agreements, employment discrimination, hot cargo, RICO, antitrust, Section 303 damage claims, Section 301 damage claims, secondary boycotts, Davis-Bacon Act, petitions to enforce and to vacate arbitration awards, WARN Act, ERISA, unfair labor practice charges, representation cases, the Wage Payment and Collection Law, Prevailing Wage Act, Fair Labor Standards Act, Landrum-Griffin Act, hiring hall matters, construction industry picketing, AFL-CIO Article XX work jurisdiction, and serving as Fund Counsel to pension and health and welfare funds.